 Those quotes by coach and author Cheryl Richardson relate to her extensive writing and teaching on self-care for creative and highly sensitive people.

-She is presenting “Self-Care for the Creative Soul” with Alanis Morissette – a retreat March 2-6, 2014, at Miraval Resort in Tucson, Arizona.
+She presented “Self-Care for the Creative Soul” with Alanis Morissette – a retreat in 2014, at Miraval Resort in Tucson, Arizona.

 In a note on the Resort site, she writes:

-Richardson also comments about being uncomfortable with herself and this trait earlier in life – something I certainly relate to:
+Richardson also comments about being uncomfortable with herself and this trait earlier in life – something you might relate to; I certainly do:

 “I used to hate being so sensitive.
 This part of me felt burdensome, weak, and difficult to manage or hide.